 Bernd Debusmann is a former columnist for Reuters who has worked as a correspondent, bureau chief and editor in Europe, Latin America, the Middle East, Africa and United States.
 He has reported from more than 100 countries (and lived in nine).
 He was shot twice in the course of his work – once covering a night battle in the center of Beirut and once in an assassination attempt prompted by his reporting on Syria.

 Paul Eckert took up the post of director of English News at Radio Free Asia in Washington in 2015 after a 20-year career with Reuters that included assignments in Tokyo, Beijing, Seoul and Washington.
 He has covered the politics, economics and diplomacy of Asian countries as well as the World Bank, IMF, UN, ASEAN, three Olympic Games, a FIFA World Cup and natural disasters.
-His hobbies include gardening, stand-up comedy, bicycle touring and photography.
+His hobbies include gardening, stand-up comedy and bicycle touring.

 Pascal Fletcher has more than 30 years of experience reporting from Latin America, the Caribbean and Africa, mostly with Reuters and also The Financial Times.
 He covered Cuba from 1989 to 2001.
-He had three stints in Africa covering the African National Congress in exile and wars in Angola and Mozambique; elections, coups and economic development in West Africa; and has been bureau chief for Sub-Saharan Africa, Islamist insurgencies in Mali and Nigeria and the death of Nelson Mandela.
+He had three stints in Africa covering the African National Congress in exile and wars in Angola and Mozambique; elections, coups and economic development in West Africa; Islamist insurgencies in Mali and Nigeria, and the death of Nelson Mandela.

 Girish Gupta has covered Mexico’s drug wars, investigated links and antagonism between Colombia’s paramilitaries and giant coal and gold mining multinationals and followed the trail of diamond smugglers through the Venezuelan, Brazilian and Guyanese Amazon.
 He has also worked in the Middle East.